INGEOTEC/NLP-Course/topics/04NGramLM.md

     return 1 / len(V)
 ```

+The Perplexity of the sentence *I like to play football* is higher than that computed previously.
+On the other hand, the Perplexity of *I like to play soccer* is $$5342.2$$.

 ```python
 PP('I like to play football', prob=laplace)
 2954.067962071032
 ```

-higher than the one computed previously.
-On the other hand, the Perplexity of *I like to play soccer* is $$5342.2$$.

 The Perplexity of an LM is measured on a corpus that has not been seen; for example, its value for the tweets collected on January 10, 2022, is